How Much Money Is in the World Right Now?

 Money transformed the entire idea of the barter system.
-A medium of exchange for goods and services for centuries, money keeps matters of the world in a flow, helps countries exchange goods and services and develops friendly relationships.
+A medium of exchange for goods and services for centuries, money keeps matters of the world in a flow, helps countries exchange goods and services, store wealth and develop friendly relationships.

 Typically, every country has a central bank that regulates and publishes the money supply data in coordination with the government.

-In the present world, money is present in various forms: physical – coins, notes – and virtual – electronic bank accounts, cryptocurrencies.
+Money is present in various forms: physical — coins, notes — and virtual — electronic bank accounts, cryptocurrencies.
 This makes it hard to determine how much money exists in the world right now.

 What Are Different Types of Money?